 -

 Gather 3+ people and sit in a line or a circle.
 Telephone needs at least 3 players, but it works best with at least 5.
 You can never have too many, though!
-Once you’ve gathered all the players, tell everyone to sit in a circle or a line.
-Each person should be close enough to the person next to them that they can lean over and whisper in their ear.[1]
+Once you’ve gathered all the players, Wells recommends telling everyone to sit or stand in a circle or a line.[1]
+Each person should be close enough to the person next to them that they can lean over and whisper in their ear.[2]

 -

-- For example, you might choose a word like “ostrich” or “paperboy.”
+- Other examples might be words like “ostrich” or “paperboy.”
 Or, you might choose a short phrase like “I want some French toast,” or, “Do you want a new doggy?”

 - If this is for school, consider using one of the vocabulary words that you are studying.
 You can also use a term from a science class.